 "We've been quite happy with the kind of reaction we received from our MDF consumers.
-Our MDF products have been
+Our MDF products have been well received so far, and we expect a robust demand across the coming years."

 The next growth frontier

 A variety of reasons that make this so